robertluo/docker-clj-build/README.md

 ## 1.1.0
  * Switch to docker-alpine-java base image to provide docker build capability.
  * Upgrade boot version to 2.7.1

 ## 1.1.2
  * Add :passphrase to boot credentials

 ## 1.1.3
  * Upgrade boot to 2.7.2
- * add boot options to speed up boot
+ * Add boot options to speed up boot

+## 1.2.0
+ * Add clojure 1.9.0.358 to build.